Home Insurance Escrow: How It Works, Pros & Cons Explained

 How to Remove Escrow From Your Mortgage

-2. Demonstrate a clean payment history — usually 12–24 months of on-time payments with no delinquencies
+2. Demonstrate a clean payment history, usually 12 to 24 months of on-time payments with no 30-day delinquencies

-4. Contact your mortgage servicer and formally request an escrow waiver.
-They'll verify eligibility, may charge a small fee, and will send you an agreement to sign
+5. Contact your mortgage servicer and formally request an escrow waiver.
+They'll verify eligibility, may charge a small waiver fee, and will send you an agreement to sign.
+Processing typically takes 7 to 15 business days.

 FHA Loan Holders

 If you have an FHA loan, you cannot remove your escrow account regardless of your equity or payment history.
-Escrow for taxes and insurance is a mandatory condition of FHA financing for the entire loan term.
+Escrow for taxes, homeowners insurance, and FHA mortgage insurance premiums (MIP) is a mandatory condition of FHA financing for the entire loan term in 2026.

 Compare Home Insurance Plans in Ohio